Miss Lorraine 101

 I hold a certificate from the Rhode Island Interpreter Preparation Program, a three-year preparatory program for American Sign Language Interpreters through Northeastern University.
 Prior to home-schooling my children, I was a freelance A.S.L. interpreter and worked in several local public high schools in that capacity.

-Fourteen years ago, when I discovered my youngest, a sixth grader, was reading at a third grade level with little to no comprehension, I quit my job, withdrew my children from the public school, and took the leap of faith that is home schooling.
+Twenty years ago, when I discovered my youngest, a sixth grader, was reading at a third grade level with little to no comprehension, I quit my job, withdrew my children from the public school, and took the leap of faith that is homeschooling.

 My eldest had already set her sights on college, so I set my sights on scholarships to get her there.
 What I discovered was that it all came down to Reading, Writing and Arithmetic.
-English was, at the time, one half the SAT score, (now it is a full two-thirds), and Math accounts for the rest.
+English is one half the SAT score and then some, now they have an essay requirement.
+Math accounts for the rest.
 Many colleges use the SAT and the ACT to gauge a student's eligibility for "in-house" scholarships.
 Other scholarships, whatever their criteria, had one thing in common - they required an essay.

 Despite her strengths, my eldest wrote essays that lacked flair.
-Conversely, my youngest had a spark of creativity being smothered by poor spelling and grammatical problems.
+Conversely, my youngest had a spark of creativity being smothered by poor grammar and poorer spelling.
 I have always loved writing and so my first creative writing class began.
-That class proved to be the corner stone for every English class that followed.
+That class proved to be the cornerstone for every English class that followed.

 How did the story end?

 My eldest was awarded a full-ride scholarship to Berea College, but decided to attend Massachusetts Maritime Academy.
-She received a Tsongas scholarship there and went on to become Cadet Chief Engineer.
+She received a Tsongas scholarship there and went on to become their first female Cadet Chief Engineer.
 She graduated with a Marine Engineering Degree and the following year she completed her second degree in Marine Transportation.
 Due to multiple merit scholarship awards, her sixty thousand dollar education cost about six thousand dollars.
-She is currently the first mate on the Endeavor, URI's Research Vessel.
-She is thinking about going back to school...
+She is currently the Chief Mate on the Endeavor, URI's Research Vessel.
+She's the one with the big smile if you ever take the tour!

 My youngest was accepted into the Culinary Arts Program at BCC and received a Giunta Scholarship.
 As a freshman, she was asked by her English professor to work as a tutor for his Shakespearean Literature class.
 But after a year she dropped out, still uncertain "school" was for her.